-How to make Instant Pot Chickpeas- sharing two different options, soak and no-soak!
+How to make Instant Pot Chickpeas- no soaking required!
 Cooking your chickpeas from scratch will save you money and tastes so much better than canned.

-Not only does it save money (a 4 lb bag of chickpeas costs me $5.80 and is the equivalent of about 24 cups, or 12 cans of chickpeas!!), but they just taste better.
-Let’s discuss!
+It also happens to save us money- a 4 lb bag of chickpeas costs me $5.80 (CDN) and is the equivalent of about 24 cups, or 12 cans of chickpeas!!

 We love Instant Pot chickpeas because